 - Due to the structure of the survey on which most of the key social data is based (EU Statistics on Income and Living Conditions), a large part of the main social indicators available in 2010, when the Europe 2020 strategy was adopted, referred to 2008 as the most recent year of data available.
 This is why 2008 data for the EU-27 are used as the baseline year for monitoring progress towards the Europe 2020 strategy's poverty target.
 Since 115.9 million people were at risk of poverty or social exclusion in the EU-27 in 2008, the target value to be reached is 95.9 million by 2020.

-- Dolls et al. 2012: Automatic stabilization and discretionary fiscal policy in the financial crisis.
-IZA Journal of Labor Policy 2012, 1:4.
+- Dolls et al.: Automatic stabilization and discretionary fiscal policy in the financial crisis, IZA Journal of Labor Policy, 2012, 1:4.

-- The dimension “very low work intensity” is only measured among those aged 0-59.
-Therefore, people over the age of 59 are considered at risk of poverty or social exclusion only if the criteria of one of the two dimensions “monetary poverty” or “severe material deprivation” are met.
+- The dimension “very low work intensity” is only measured among those aged 0 to 59.
+Therefore, people older than 59 are considered at risk of poverty or social exclusion only if the criteria of one of the two dimensions “monetary poverty” or “severe material deprivation” are met.

-- The equivalised disposable income refers to the financial means a household has left for saving and spending.
-It is calculated by taking the entire income of a household and dividing it by the weighted household size, where each household member receives a weight depending on their age.
+- Equivalised disposable income refers to the financial means a household has left for saving and spending.
+It is calculated by taking a household’s entire income and dividing it by the weighted household size, where each household member receives a weight based on their age.

-- Germany and Sweden use targets based on different forms of unemployment, Ireland defined a combined poverty target, the Netherlands aims at reducing the amount of jobless households, Sweden’s target refers to different situations of long-term unemployment, and the UK based its numerical targets on a nationally launched Child Poverty Act.
+- Germany and Sweden use targets based on different forms of unemployment, Ireland defined a combined poverty target, the Netherlands aims to reduce the amount of jobless households, Sweden’s target refers to different situations of long-term unemployment and the United Kingdom based its numerical targets on a nationally launched Child Poverty Act.

 - These values are taken from the OECD dataset on Income Distribution and Poverty and correspond to the newest data available in this set (2014: Australia, Israel, Korea, Mexico and the United States, 2013: Canada, Chile, Norway and Switzerland, 2012: Japan and New Zealand, 2010: Russia).
 All data except for that of Russia is based on the OECD’s new income definition, which includes the value of goods produced for own consumption as a component of self-employed income, an element not considered in the SILC income definition.